 Laning is annoying because of his E damage while farming, but fighting him is easy.
 Parry the knock up, the ult, and he is nothing to you.

-Darius is an easier matchup early, but if he manages to get on you and do damage with his 5-stack passive, it is extremely difficult to win unless he messes up or you manage to parry his ult.
+If Darius manages to get on you and do damage with his 5-stack passive, it is extremely difficult to win unless he messes up or you manage to parry his ult.
+His damage output is crazy and it's hard to win in lane unless you know what to look for.
 You have to be able to win early, and if you are ahead enough, fighting him late game shouldn't be too much of a problem.

 Early this matchup is a pain, but if you build Mortal Reminder and/or Ignite, this matchup isn't a problem.
 Late game he is nothing to Fiora with her ult and true damage.